<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=5449063228504841&amp;ev=PageView&amp;noscript=1">

 To understand the importance of data analytics and how to use your new analytics platform, this guide will explore the basics of nonprofit data analytics:

-If you are new to the world of data analytics, it might be hard to conceptualize what the term means or what the data analysis process looks like.
 Let’s get started by defining data analytics and breaking down which types of data you should be referencing.

 What are nonprofit data analytics?

-In the simplest terms, nonprofit data analytics is the process of collecting data and analyzing it to uncover trends, patterns, and insights that will help guide fundraising strategies.
+In the simplest terms, nonprofit data analytics is the process of collecting data and analyzing it to uncover trends, patterns, and insights that will guide fundraising strategies.

 Within the scope of nonprofit data analytics, there are different types of analytics your organization can use to learn different things.
 These different types of data analytics include: